run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    All support services that provide support for the mais service, such as 3rd party services.
+    All support services that provide support to the main service, such as 3rd party services.

 | Function                   | Description     |
 |----------------------------|-----------------|